A guide on how to pack your zero-waste, eco-friendly Bento box for fuss-free and healthy lunches

 - Think about color combinations, and try to keep contrasting colors close together to give a visually bolder food presentation

 Bento boxes allow you to unleash your creativity and experiment all types of food displays.
 As explained above, you can arrange food by placing contrasting colors next to each other, or you can create funny faces by adding berries, seeds and nuts to your composition.
 You can create funny-faced foods for you or for your little ones, trust me they will love it!

 Step 5: Enjoy Your Food and Show off Your Masterpiece

 Not only your box will be packed with nutritious and delicious healthy food, but you can have loads of fun by sharing your creations.
 These healthy boxes are fun to make, can spark your creativity, and promote socialization in a school or working environment.

 What’s really awesome about bento boxes, is that they really are the perfect lunch boxes for every age.
 You can prepare healthy and fun lunches for your kids and transform their lunch time in fun time, and they are perfect for adults too.
 We need to care about having balanced, beautiful and fun lunches just as kids!

 Did you know Bento boxes pictures are particularly photogenic on social media?
-I have shared some of my creations here.
-Share your creations in the comments or on instagram: #theneatbit
+Share your ideas and creations in the comments or on instagram: #theslowlivinginsta